-Building Element: Dishwasher(s) Rated Feature Task On-Site Inspection Protocol Total annual consumption of dishwasher Task Determine the Energy Factor or total annual consumption of dishwasher Record whether the dishwasher is or is not installed at the time of the inspection.
-When the dishwasher is installed at the time of inspection, record the model number of the dishwasher and determine the total annual consumption or Energy Factor from either the dishwasher Energy Guide Label, the California Energy Commission Appliance Database, the EPA ENERGY STAR website, or another reputable source.
+Building Element: Dishwasher(s) Rated Feature Task On-Site Inspection Protocol Total annual Determine the Energy Record whether the dishwasher is or is not installed at the time of the consumption of Factor or total annual inspection. dishwasher consumption of dishwasher When the dishwasher is installed at the time of inspection, record the model number of the dishwasher and determine the total annual consumption or Energy Factor from either the dishwasher Energy Guide Label, the California Energy Commission Appliance Database, the EPA ENERGY STAR website, or another reputable source.
 In addition, determine and record the place setting capacity.
 Record the location of the dishwasher, whether it is in the Conditioned Space Volume of the Dwelling Unit, Unrated Heated Space or Unrated Conditioned Space.
 If there are dishwashers in multiple locations within the Dwelling Unit or building, then use the location that represents the majority of power consumption.